 Your leadership and managerial teams can control stress in the workplace by:

 - Leading by example in every aspect of the business.
-This includes managing your own stress in a healthy way and ensuring you are not emitting any unnecessary tension in the workplace.
+This includes managing your own stress in a healthy way.

 - Regularly communicating in a transparent manner to all employees about job performance, job responsibilities, company health, company goals and reiterating the company vision.